 Age spots on the skin really darken up from summer sun exposure.
 They tan better than normal skin and really stand out, even after the briefest sun exposure.
-There are three things I tell my patients to do to help keep their age spots from getting darker during the summer.
+There are three things I tell my patients to help prevent age spots (also called solar lentigo) from darkening during the summer.
 People who do all three get the best results.

-3 Easy Steps You Can Take to Help Prevent Darkening of Age Spots:
+3 Easy Steps You Can Take to Help Prevent Age Spots:

-- Keep the sun off of your skin
+- Keep the sun from penetrating your skin.

 - Use skin lightening products to ‘turn down’ your skin’s ability to add melanin tan to the age spots.

 Photo Mik Hartwell Flickr